 In inch: height: 1 1/2 inch, width: 19 1/2 inch

-Cut out the ribbing, one strip for the neckline and one for each armhole.
-Total three pieces of ribbing.
+Cut out the ribbing, one strip for the neckline, and one for each armhole.
+Total of three pieces of ribbing.

 There are more ways than one to sew ribbing.
 I’ve chosen what I think is the quick and easy way and described it here.
 You could also choose to sew it on the way you sew on bias tape.

-With the right sides together sew the short end together.
+With the right sides together, sew the short ends together.